hargoniX/master/thesis/thesis.typ

   mkinv(x, Gamma) &= p_x \
   mkinv("Prop", Gamma) &= lambda (\_ : "Prop") . top \
 $
-If the invariant generator encounters a proposition, the proposition itself becomes the invariant.
+When the invariant generator encounters a proposition, the proposition itself becomes the invariant.
-For inductive types, it utilizes the associated inductive invariant.
-For a function type, it requires the invariant of the co-domain type to hold if the invariants of all domain types hold.
-Lastly, for type variables it uses their associated predicate variable and $"Prop"$ requires no invariant at all.
+Inductive types are handled via their associated inductive invariants.
+In the case of function types, the co-domain’s invariant must hold whenever the domain invariants do.
+Finally, type variables use their corresponding predicate variables, and $"Prop"$ imposes no invariant.

 Equipped with all of this, we can now define the functions for removing dependent types from monoterms and monotypes.
 The key question here is where to place the invariants for restricting dependent types.
-Because we are only working with well typed expressions, most occurrences of dependent types already fulfill the required invariants naturally.
+Because we are only working with well-typed expressions, most occurrences of dependent types already fulfill the required invariants by construction.
 For example, a term of type
-$"Vec" "Nat" 42$ that is only built from constructors, is also a list of length $42$ after naively removing all dependent types.
-The crucial exception to this are universal quantifiers, here Nunchaku's solvers can later synthesize their own terms and we have to ensure they remain restricted.
+$"Vec" 42$ that is only built from constructors is also a list of length $42$ after naively removing all dependent types.
+The crucial exception to this is universal quantification.
+Whenever we universally qualify over a dependent type, we need to restrict the resulting quantification over the data-carrying type.

-The issue with universal quantifiers can for example be observed in the expression
+The issue with universal quantifiers can for example be observed in the proposition
 $ forall (n : "Nat")(x : "Vec" n). "length" x = n $
-If we just naively substitute all types with their data-carrying types here, we are left with a statement that claims any list can have any length, which is clearly wrong.
+If we just naively substitute all types with their data-carrying types, we are left with a statement that claims any list can have any length, which is clearly wrong.
 Instead, we need to restrict $x$ to be a list of the proper length:
 $ forall (n : "data"_"Nat")(x : "data"_"Vec"). "inv"_"Vec" " " n " " x -> "length" x = n $